 Paul Cappiello replies: The short answer is: Put the pruners away, and pull up a hammock.
 Viburnums are wonderfully self-maintaining plants.
 You can prune out the “three D” offenders: dead, diseased, and damaged branches.
 But if you feel the need to snip beyond that, there are a few simple rules to keep in mind:

 If you are planning to remove all crossing branches (as recommended by pruning books), get ready to quit your day job because you’ll be there forever due to the natural habit of a viburnum.

 2. Wait for winter if you renew.

-Overgrown plants will sometimes need a major renewal pruning (photo, above).
+Overgrown plants will sometimes need a major renewal pruning (right).
 Be sure to wait for late winter and then cut back the entire shrub to about a foot tall.
 You’ll sacrifice the ensuing spring bloom season but will get maximum regrowth.
 And remember, renewal pruning works best on the heavily suckering types, like arrowwood viburnums (V. dentatum and cvs., Zones 3–8) and linden viburnums.

 3. Bulk up a sparse shrub with spring snipping.